leonuz/CTFs/README.md

 ---

-My profile for CTFTime find here: [CTFTime Profile](https://ctftime.org/team/156755)
+My CTFTime profile can be found here: [CTFTime Profile](https://ctftime.org/team/156755)

-[Here](writeups.md) are a few Writeup that I made for some CTFs
+[Here](writeups.md) you will find some writeups that I have done.

 ---